gardrek/amethyst/book/src/intro.md

 2. Parallelism.

-   Modern computers, even cheap ones, all have multithread / multicores CPU.
-With the years, there will be more and more opportunities for parallelism to improve performance.
+   Modern computers, even cheap ones, all have multithreading with multicore CPUs.
+We expect that over the years, there will be more and more opportunities for parallelism to improve performance.
    With a proper parallel engine, we are convinced that your game will be more and more performant over the years without even needing you to update it.

 3. Data-oriented/Data-driven.